The first time I did it I nearly had a panic attack.

 This list probably won’t be meaningful to anyone else, but those words immediately guided me to make needed changes in my work habits.
-Before I write now, I assemble all my research material in clearly labeled folders; I shut down my email and browser; I set a pitcher of jasmine tea and a glass on one corner of the desk.
+Now, before I write, I assemble all my research material in clearly labeled folders, I shut down my email and browser, and I set a pitcher of jasmine tea and a glass on one corner of the desk.
 I also decide in advance how often I’ll log in to check my email inbox (usually every hour) as well as when and how long my breaks will be.

 Since I’ve implemented these changes, I feel more intentional about how I spend my time and efforts.